A heat pump can slash your heating bill by 1/3 to 2/3 and heat your home without fossil fuels.

 Like magic, they pull heat right out of thin air!
-And yet, they’re totally old news.
+And yet, they’re old news.
 If you have a refrigerator, then you already have the basic technology in your home.

 Hundreds of homes, businesses, and municipal buildings have already converted.
 That includes the airport, the pool, the NOAA lab, and Foodland IGA.